 Retailers rely heavily on imported merchandise to provide American families with the products they need at prices they can afford.
 Tariffs are a tax paid by American companies that import products – not by the foreign governments targeted by the tariffs.
 And tariffs of the levels imposed in the past year are too large for retailers to absorb, meaning they are ultimately passed on to consumers in the form of higher prices.
 Many of the products affected by the current tariffs are no longer made in the United States, meaning retailers cannot simply switch to U.S. suppliers.

 NRF has urged the administration to “change course and stop playing a game of chicken with the U.S. economy.”
-NRF believes tariffs will drive up the price of both imported consumer products and U.S.-made products built from imported parts, amounting to a tax on American consumers that could offset the benefits of recently passed tax reform.
+NRF believes tariffs will drive up the price of both imported consumer products and U.S.-made products built from imported parts, amounting to a tax on American consumers that could offset the benefits of federal tax reform that took effect in 2018.

-NRF has voiced concerns about the tariffs with the White House, hosted coalition meetings bringing together representatives of retail and other affected industries, and coordinated comments to USTR signed by over 100 companies.
+In addition to forming the new coalition and helping lead the Tariffs Hurt the Heartland campaign, NRF has voiced concerns about the tariffs with the White House and Congress, and has brought together representatives of retail and other affected industries.
 NRF has also worked extensively with the news media, warning against tariffs in outlets ranging from the New York Times to the Today Show.
-In May, NRF aired a television commercial on Saturday Night Live and other TV programs featuring actor and economist Ben Stein recreating his role from the movie "Ferris Bueller’s Day Off" to explain that tariffs are “B-A-D economics.”
+In 2018, NRF aired a television commercial on Saturday Night Live featuring actor and economist Ben Stein recreating his role from the movie "Ferris Bueller’s Day Off" to explain that tariffs are “B-A-D economics.”

 Steel and aluminum tariffs

-While the tariffs above are specific to China, Trump announced in March that he would impose tariffs of 25 percent on steel and 10 percent on aluminum from a wide variety of countries under Section 232 of the Trade Expansion Act of 1962, which allows tariffs based on national security issues.
-The tariffs, which were the result of an investigation initiated last year, were announced as part of a White House “listening session” with executives from U.S. steel and aluminum makers.
-While some countries have been exempted, the tariffs apply to China, Canada and Mexico along with the European Union.
-Both Canada and the EU have announced retaliatory tariffs.
+While the tariffs above are specific to China, Trump in 2018 also imposed tariffs of 25 percent on steel and 10 percent on aluminum from a wide variety of countries under Section 232 of the Trade Expansion Act of 1962, which allows tariffs based on national security issues.

 NRF called the steel an aluminum tariffs a “self-inflicted wound on the nation’s economy” and said they would drive up prices for U.S. consumers on metal-dependent products from canned goods to automobiles.
 NRF has endorsed legislation that would require congressional approval of Section 232 tariffs, urging Congress to “play a leading role in mitigating escalating trade tensions with our strongest allies.”